-Is the most goals scored in a Beanpot game, and three players have done just that — interestingly all against Northeastern.
+Is the most goals scored by one player in a Beanpot game, and three players have done just that — interestingly all against Northeastern.
 Harvard’s Bill Cleary in 1955, BC’s Ed Sullivan in 1961 and the Eagles’ Mike Powers in 1973 pulled off the feat.
 Cleary also holds the record for most goals scored in a period when he tallied four against Northeastern in 1955 and most goals in a tournament with seven in 1955.

 Is first year Northeastern won the Beanpot title when the Huskies defeated Boston College 5-4 in overtime.
 It took the Northeastern 27 years to finally get its first title, which was all thanks to a goal by Wayne Turner.
 Northeastern won its fourth title in 1988, then, after a 30-year drought, claimed its fifth title at last year's tournament.

 That’s how many times Jack Parker was a winner at the Beanpot.
 He won three straight trophies as a player in 1966-1968 for Boston University and then led Boston to victories 21 times as their coach — his last title was in 2009.
 In 2013, Parker retired after 40 years of coaching.